SNMP Trapping

 Bash script to accept the trap

-Create a file /usr/bin/zabbix_trap_receiver.sh with content:
+Create a file /usr/local/bin/zabbix_trap_receiver.sh with content:

 #!/bin/bash